ianj-als/pypeline/README.md

     input_forming_function :: a -> s -> b
     output_forming_function :: a -> s -> b

-The state mutator function shall take one argument and return a mutated state object if desired.
+The state mutator function shall take one argument, the state object, and return a mutated state object if desired.
 If no state mutator function is specified the state flows through the component unchanged.

 ### Wire Functions